Home

 About Me

-My interests include the philosophy of language, the philosophy of artificial intelligence, social philosophy, the philosophy of religion, ethics, formal epistemology, the philosophy of mind and cognitive science, decision theory, and philosophical logic.
+My interests include the philosophy of artificial intelligence, social philosophy, the philosophy of language, the philosophy of religion, ethics, the philosophy of mind and cognitive science, formal epistemology, and decision theory.

 About My Research